mramshaw/Kubernetes/README.md

 So in the end overall cost is probably not a good criterion as charges are likely to continue to go down.

+[UPDATE: For probably much the same reasons as Amazon (their customers were already running it on their hardware), Digital Ocean are getting into the Kubernetes market.
+DO announced their upcoming Early Access Program im May, 2018 with clusters free through September 2018.
+DO also upgraded their CNCF membership from Silver to Gold.]

 #### AWS

 It does not seem to be that easy to create a __Kubernetes__ cluster with AWS.
 While there are [kops](https://github.com/kubernetes/kops)